sir-lab/data-release/README.md

 # Huawei Public Cloud and Huawei Private Cloud data release

 This repository explains how to use the Huawei Public Cloud and Huawei Private Cloud datasets and where to download the data.
-It also provides two notebooks that show how to load the data as a Pandas DataFrame in a Jupyter Notebook and make plots.
+It also provides two Jupyter Notebooks that show how to load the data as a Pandas DataFrame and make plots.

 ## How to download the data